 Kick-start your morning at Granny’s Country Kitchen, where the sausage gravy is made from scratch and coffee cups are never empty.
 Try the shrimp and grits while the kids choose from breakfast staples or special Mickey Mouse pancakes.

 Granny’s is conveniently located near two public beach accesses, so fun in the sun can begin right away.
-And you can feel at ease while the kids play in the water – 20 lifeguard stands are staffed along a three-mile stretch of beach from Memorial Day through Labor Day.
+And you can feel at ease while the kids play in the water – 20 lifeguard stands are staffed along a 3-mile stretch of beach from Memorial Day through Labor Day.

 While you’re on the beach, learn how to catch a wave at Tony Silvagni’s Surf School.
 The 2018 winner of the North American Pro Longboard title also rents bikes, surfboards, paddleboards and more.
 Odysea Surf School will also teach you to ride a surfboard or stand-up paddleboard.

 Towel off and head to Soul Flavor for lunch, where the salads and sandwiches are perfect for a light meal, and everything is made in-house.

 Enjoy the afternoon aboard Sea Legs Pedal Pub, which uses your pedaling power during the 90-minute, family-friendly waterfront tour.
 If you’d rather skip the pedaling responsibilities, book a ride on one of Winner Party Boats’ narrated cruises, or head to the Gulf Stream on a fishing charter.
 Or if you’d rather skip the cooking, there’s a seafood dinner waiting on shore.

 End your day with live music at The Ocean Grill & Tiki Bar.
 Its upstairs dining room serves up panoramic ocean views, and the tiki bar that sits on the remains of Center Pier has a casual vibe perfect for relaxing with the family.